ezraermy/hello_microverse/README.md

 # Hello Microverse

   This is a pull request.
 I:
 - created branches with different base branches.
 - Followed GitHub flow.
 - Added a descriptive and easy to understand README
-    - Added a HTML file
+- Edited HTML file
-    - Added a CSS File
+- Edited CSS file
+- Edited JavaScript file
-    - Added a h1 text of "Hello Microverse"
+- Added form validation

 ## Built With